Divya-tech06/Burnout/README.md

-# 🎓 Student Stress & Burnout Analyzer

-A web‑based application that analyzes student stress and burnout levels using academic, lifestyle, and mental‑health factors.
-The system performs real‑time analysis without storing any personal data, ensuring privacy and simplicity.

----

-## 📌 Project Overview
-The Student Stress & Burnout Analyzer collects 10 key inputs such as sleep habits, academic workload, CGPA, anxiety, screen time, and physical activity.
-Using a normalized weighted scoring formula, the system calculates a stress score, identifies weak areas, and provides personalized recommendations to improve student well‑being and performance.

----

-## 🚀 Key Features
-- Real‑time stress and burnout score (0–100)
-- Uses 10 academic, lifestyle, and mental‑health inputs
-- Identifies weak areas like poor sleep, high anxiety, or low activity
-- Generates personalized recommendations
-- Clean, responsive, and user‑friendly UI
-- No login, no database, no data storage (privacy‑first)

----

-## 🧠 Methodology
-The system applies a client‑side normalized and weighted scoring model to convert user inputs into stress indices, which are combined to compute an overall burnout score and stress category.

----

-## 🛠️ Tech Stack
-- *Frontend:* React / Next.js
-- *Styling:* Tailwind CSS
-- *Logic:* JavaScript (Client‑side)
-- *Platform:* Replit
-- *Version Control:* GitHub

----

-## 📊 Stress Level Classification
-- *0 – 30:* Low Stress
-- *31 – 60:* Moderate Stress
-- *61 – 80:* High Stress
-- *81 – 100:* Severe Burnout

----

-## 🔐 Privacy Note
-This application does *not store any user data*.
-All calculations are performed instantly on the client side to ensure complete privacy.

----

-## ▶️ How to Run the Project
-1. Clone or download the repository
-2. Open the project in Replit or VS Code
-3. Run the application
-4. Fill in the form and click *Analyze Stress*

----

-## 📈 Future Enhancements
-- Mobile application support
-- Machine learning‑based stress prediction
-- Trend analysis and progress tracking
-- Integration with educational platforms

----

-## 👨‍💻 Developed By
-*Divya Langalia*
-*Mohit Nirmal*
-Student Project – Student Stress & Burnout Analyzer
+🎓 Student Stress & Burnout Analyzer

+A web-based application that evaluates student stress and burnout levels using academic, lifestyle, and mental-health indicators.
+The system performs real-time analysis without storing any personal data, ensuring privacy, transparency, and ease of use.

+📌 Project Overview

+The Student Stress & Burnout Analyzer collects 10 key inputs including sleep habits, academic workload, CGPA, anxiety levels, screen time, and physical activity.
+Using a normalized weighted scoring approach, the system computes a burnout score, identifies high-risk factors, and provides actionable recommendations to support student well-being and academic performance.

+🚀 Key Features

+• Real-time burnout and stress scoring (0–100 scale)
+• Uses academic, lifestyle, and mental-health indicators
+• Identifies critical risk factors such as poor sleep, high anxiety, and low physical activity
+• Generates personalized improvement recommendations
+• Clean, responsive, and user-friendly interface
+• Privacy-first design — no login, no database, no data storage

+🧠 Methodology

+The application applies a client-side normalized and weighted scoring model to convert user inputs into standardized stress indices.
+These indices are aggregated to calculate an overall burnout score and corresponding stress category.

+This transparent statistical approach ensures explainability and avoids black-box automation.

+🛠️ Tech Stack

+Frontend: React / Next.js
+Styling: Tailwind CSS
+Logic: JavaScript (Client-side processing)
+Platform: Replit
+Version Control: GitHub

+📊 Stress Level Classification
+Score Range	Stress Level
+0 – 30	Low Stress
+31 – 60	Moderate Stress
+61 – 80	High Stress
+81 – 100	Severe Burnout
+🔐 Privacy Assurance

+This application does not store, track, or transmit any user data.
+All computations are executed locally within the browser to ensure complete privacy and data security.

+▶️ How to Run the Project

+Clone or download the repository

+Open the project in Replit or VS Code

+Run the following commands:

+npm install
+node index.js

+Open the application in your browser

+Enter the required inputs and click Analyze Stress

+📈 Future Enhancements

+• Mobile application deployment
+• Advanced statistical trend analysis
+• Progress tracking dashboards
+• Integration with educational wellness platforms
+• Optional predictive modeling (with ethical safeguards)

+👨‍💻 Developed By

+Divya Langalia
+Mohit Nirmal

+Student Project — Student Stress & Burnout Analyzer